Moths of North Carolina

 Habitats: Most of our records come from dry habitats such as dry woodlands, flatwoods, Sandhill communities, and dune scrub on barrier islands.
 However, we also have at least a few records from wet savannas and peatlands.

 Larval Host Plants: The larvae are polyphagous and feed on deciduous hardwoods (Wagner, 2005; Robinson et al., 2010; Marquis et al., 2019).
-The reported hosts include Pecan (Carya illinoinensis), American Persimmon (Diospyros virginiana), Sweet Cherry (Prunus avium) and other cherries, White Oak (Quercus alba), Black Oak (Q. velutina), Catbrier (Smilax bona-nox) and presumably many other woody plants. - View
+The reported hosts include Pecan (Carya illinoinensis), American Persimmon (Diospyros virginiana), Sweet Cherry (Prunus avium) and other cherries, White Oak (Quercus alba), Black Oak (Q. velutina), Saw Greenbrier (Smilax bona-nox), and presumably many other woody plants.
+In North Carolina, larvae have been recorded feeding on Yaupon Holly (Ilex vomitoria), greenbrier (Smilax sp.), and Small Black Blueberry (Vaccinium tenellum). - View

 Observation Methods: Readily attracted to lights.